shipsing/podman-desktop/website/docs/ai-lab/create-playground.md

 # Creating a playground

-The integrated Playground environments allow for experimenting with available models in a local environment.
-An intuitive user prompt helps in exploring the capabilities and accuracy of various models and aids in finding the best model for the use case at hand.
-The Playground interface further allows for parameterizing models to further optimize the settings and attributes of each model.
+The integrated playground environments allow for experimenting with available models in a local environment.
+An intuitive user prompt helps in exploring the capabilities and accuracy of various models and aids in finding the best model for the use case.
+The playground interface allows for parameterizing models to optimize the settings and attributes of each model.

 #### Prerequisites